Table of contents

-Depending on their course, a distinction is made between acute and chronic leukemias.
-Acute forms are life-threatening diseases that lead to death in a few weeks to months if left untreated.
-Chronic leukemias occur progressively over several years and are often asymptomatic in the early stages.
+Depending on their course, a distinction is made between acute and chronic forms of the disease.
+Acute leukemias are life-threatening diseases that lead to death in a few weeks to months if left untreated.
+Chronic leukemias usually progress over several years and are often asymptomatic in the early stages.

-There are four main types —acute lymphoblastic leukemia (ALL), acute myelogenous leukemia (AML), chronic lymphocytic leukemia (CLL) and chronic myelogenous leukemia (CML)—as well as a number of less common types.
+There are four main types of leukemia—acute lymphoblastic leukemia (ALL), acute myelogenous leukemia (AML), chronic lymphocytic leukemia (CLL), and chronic myelogenous leukemia (CML)—as well as many less common cancers.

 Is leukemia a genetic disease?
 Yes.
-Scientists believe the various leukemias are caused by gene mutations in the blood cells that change the way they reproduce in the bone marrow.
-Thus, genetic testing may be helpful in determining your predisposition to the disease.
+Scientists believe the various types are caused by gene mutations in the blood cells that change the way they reproduce in the bone marrow.

 How is leukemia genetically inherited?
-While the disease may be genetic, or caused by genetic mutation, most cases are not hereditary, or passed down from parent to child.
-In fact, it is extremely rare for leukemia to run in families and the chances of developing the disease are not increased if a close family member develops it.
+While the cancer may be genetic or caused by genetic mutations, most cases are not hereditary or passed down from parent to child.
+In fact, it is extremely rare for it to run in families, and the chances of developing the disease are not increased if a close family member develops it.

 Some genes associated with the ALL subtype are MLLT2 (chromosome 4), MYC (chromosome 8), ZNFN1A1 (chromosome 7), and LAF4 (chromosome 2).
 Mutations in these genes increase a person’s risk of developing the disease.

 MLLT2: This gene encodes a protein that regulates RNA polymerase.
 It has been implicated in human childhood lymphoblastic leukemia, fragile chromosome X intellectual disability, and ataxia.

 MYC: This is an oncogene that codes for transcription factors.
-It leads to the increased expression of many genes, including those that are involved in cell proliferation (a hallmark of cancer).
+It leads to the increased expression of many genes, including those involved in cell proliferation (a hallmark of cancer).

 ZNFN1A1: This gene encodes transcription factors that belong to the family of zinc-finger DNA-binding proteins associated with chromatin remodeling.
 It is involved in the fetal and adult hemo-lymphopoietic system, and it functions as a regulator of lymphocyte differentiation.